sojess041/CS391S1-Team-12/DATABASE_SETUP.md

 ## Notes

-- The filtering happens in JavaScript after fetching events (for flexibility)
-- For better performance at scale, consider moving filtering to SQL using PostgreSQL array operators
+- Dietary filtering + search now run in SQL via `public.get_visible_events`, which keeps payloads small and results consistent
 - Dietary restrictions are optional - users can leave them blank to see all events
 - Event tags can include both dietary restrictions and descriptive tags (e.g., 'warm', 'sweet')
+- Re-run the schema SQL whenever you update `client/supabase/schema.sql` so Supabase stays in sync